 This Comfort series Carrier air conditioner stands out due to the simple design it has.
 This conditioner is efficient and aims to provide you with affordable cooling.
 Since it comes with an impressive SEER rating, it keeps you relaxed when the bill arrives at the end of the month.
 Due to the minimum energy efficiency it uses, it makes it an ideal investment for your household.

-This Comfort series air conditioner is the most economical way to not only improve the reliability of your air cooling system but to also improve the efficiency.
+This Comfort series air conditioner is the most economic way to not only improve the reliability of your air cooling system but to also improve the efficiency.
 It runs quieter than your normal hairdryer and makes sure that it is easy on the ears.

 Comfort Series Air Conditioners are three base models with SEER ratings from 13.2 to 16.5.
 All are Energy Star qualified with single speed compressors and run at sound levels of around 72 to 76 dB.